uga-libraries/born-digital-accessioning/README.md

 10. Generate a preliminary [format report](./appraisal.md#technical-appraisal-and-format-analysis) to assess initial risk and possible reformatting needs.

-11. [Appraise out](./appraisal.md#technical-appraisal-and-format-analysis) any trashed or temporary files, unwanted software, and application data that is outside the collection's scope.
+11. [Appraise out](./appraisal.md#technical-appraisal-and-format-analysis) any trashed or temporary files, unwanted software, and application data that is outside the collection's scope (technical appraisal).

 12. Bag the accession to generate verifiable [fixity information](./fixity.md).